taskpages/.github/profile/README.md

 # Welcome 👋 to TaskPages

-The open source framework for rapidly creating, running and monitoring tasks.
-Where configuration pages are used to define the tasks which can be updated at runtime with no associated downtime.
+The open source framework for rapidly creating, running and monitoring tasks using configuration pages.
+It allows for tasks to be rapidly developed and updated at runtime, with a preference to use configuration over code.